 How is Broomfield ensuring equitable distribution of the COVID-19 vaccines?

-Broomfield Public Health (BPH) has developed a plan to drive localized efforts regarding equitable approaches to vaccine distribution in the Broomfield community.
+Broomfield Public Health and Environment has developed a plan to drive localized efforts regarding equitable approaches to vaccine distribution in the Broomfield community.
 The plan is rooted in community engagement principles that harness the strengths of local partners, and builds trust with the community.
 The plan will be routinely reviewed and adapted to be responsive to the needs and input of the community.

 The primary strategies are: